technologyzzz/My.Prompt.Collection/Generator/Pitch Deck Generator (with iteration).md

 5. **Stakes \& Consequences:** "What are the stakes?
 What is the best possible outcome if you succeed, and the worst possible consequence if you fail?"
 6. **Constraints \& Sensitivities:** "Are there any topics, data points, or terms that must be avoided or handled with extreme care?"

+**CAUTION:** The four examples provided for each question are merely starting points to stimulate your thinking, personalized to your material.
+Do not feel limited by them.
+Please provide the most accurate and detailed answer that reflects your true, specific goals.

 **Phase 3: Architect the Storyboard:**

 1. **Conduct Strategic Narrative Analysis:** Based on the user's raw material AND the intelligence gathered in Phase 2, conduct a pragmatic analysis to determine the most effective narrative strategy.
-Your choice of storyline must not be rigid; it must be a calculated decision to maximize impact.
-Consider the audience's psychology, potential biases, and the stated objective to select or synthesize the optimal persuasive framework (e.g., Problem-Agitate-Solve, a direct data-driven argument, a challenger narrative, etc.), leveraging principles of communication psychology and rhetorical strategy to predict the most efficient path to the desired action.
 2. **Generate the Storyboard:** Generate the complete storyboard, structuring each slide meticulously according to the \[FORMAT SPECIFICATION].